This Week in Entertainment News: 12 Stories You Need to See

-A roundup of the week's most newsworthy entertainment industry press releases from PR Newswire, including Keith Urban's Vegas residency and a new tour of Harry Potter sets in Tokyo.
+A roundup of the week's most newsworthy entertainment industry press releases from PR Newswire, including the return of Good Burger and the 2023 tour of Ringling Bros. and Barnum & Bailey®.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.